 - If you'd like more sour bread, you can start earlier.

-Mix the ingredients – Morning
+Mix the ingredients and bulk fermentation – The next day

-- Mix it with your fingers until it's well-distributed.
+- Add bread flour, rye flour, and salt to a bowl.
+Mix it with your fingers until it's well-distributed.

-- Add 148g of sourdough starter and 496g of water.
+- Add 150g of sourdough starter and 500g of water.

-- Leave the dough to rest covered for 60 minutes.
+- Otherwise, mix with your fingers until no dry bits remain.
+Leave the dough to rest covered for 60 minutes.

 - Put the dough in a see-through container where you can monitor the bulk.
 Let the dough rise by 25%.

 - DON'T USE TIME!!
 Time varies on many factors, so go by the rise, not time.
-For reference, at around 24°C/75°F, it takes my dough 2-3 hours to rise to 25%.

 Divide and pre-shape

-- Divide the dough into two equally sized piece by cutting it with your bench scraper.
+- Divide the dough into two equally sized pieces by cutting it with your bench scraper.
+Preshape both pieces of dough into a boule.

 - Let the dough rest on the counter for 20 minutes.